I'm a provider

 While rosacea cannot be eliminated, treatment can be effective to relieve its signs and symptoms.
 Treatment may include oral and topical antibiotics, isotretinoin, beta-blockers, clonidine, and anti-inflammatories.
 Patients are also instructed on various self-care measures such as avoiding skin irritants and dietary items thought to exacerbate acute flare-ups.
 To reduce visible blood vessels, treat rhinophyma, reduce redness, and improve appearance, various techniques have been used such as laser and light therapy, dermabrasion, chemical peels, surgical debulking and electrosurgery.
 Non-pharmacologic therapy has also been tried in patients who cannot tolerate or do not want to use pharmacologic treatments.
-The various lasers include low-powered electrical devices and vascular light lasers to remove telangiectasias, CO2 lasers to remove unwanted tissue from rhinophyma and reshape the nose, and intense pulsed lights that generate multiple wavelengths to treat a broader spectrum of tissue.
+The various lasers used include low-powered electrical devices and vascular light lasers to remove telangiectasias, CO2 lasers to remove unwanted tissue from rhinophyma and reshape the nose, and intense pulsed lights that generate multiple wavelengths to treat a broader spectrum of tissue.

 Several laser and light therapy systems have been cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process for a variety of dermatologic indications, including rosacea.
 For example, rosacea is among the indications for the Candela® pulse dye laser system (Candela Corp.; Wayland, MA), the Lumenis® One Family of Systems intense pulsed light component (Lumenis Inc.; Santa Clara, Ca), and the Harmony® XL multi-application platform laser device (Alma Lasers; Israel).

 POLICYNon-pharmacologic treatment of rosacea, including but not limited to laser and light therapy, dermabrasion, chemical peels, surgical debulking, and electrosurgery, is considered investigational.